reshmabidikar/slate/source/includes/_payment-method.md

 **Response**

-If successful, returns a status code of 201 and a list of custom field objects.
+If successful, returns a 201 status code.
+In addition, a `Location` header is returned giving the URL to retrieve the custom fields associated with the payment method.

 ###  Retrieve payment method custom fields